gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/IncompatibleChanges_v7.md

 Before cds-compiler v7:
 The CSN representation of an expression-like annotation value is an object with properties `=` and one of `ref`, `xpr`, `val`, `func`, `SELECT`, `list`.
-In `=` we capture the (space-normalized, comments removed) string representation of the expression, the other one holds the parsed expression as a token stream.
+In `=` we capture the (space-normalized, comments removed) string CDL representation of the expression, the other one holds the parsed expression as a token stream.

 When the annotation is propagated ...